omarcarreon/chatbot_api/README.md

 # Create environment file
 cp .env.example .env
-# Edit .env with your configuration and tokens provided by email
+# Edit .env with the .env file provided in the ZIP project sent by email
 ```

 ## 🔧 Environment Variables